12 days Seoul to Jeju Island

 Day 4 – Seoul & Sokcho:

 Check out of your accommodation and depart to Sokcho, in the north-eastern part of the country.
 Arrive at Seoraksan National Park in the late morning and pay a visit to Sinheungsa Temple.
 Embark on a hike to Ulsanbawi Rock for spectacular views over the national park.
 For those looking for a less challenging hike, you can hike the well-signed waterfall trail and board a cable car to another peak.

 In the evening, enjoy a dinner with the rest of the group in and around the local fish markets.
 We’d recommend one of the most famous Korean fried chicken restaurants in the area, Manseok, known for its sticky sweet and sour boneless fried chicken.

 Day 5 – Gyeongju:

 Once you arrive in Gyeongju, prepare for an afternoon exploring by bike!
 First up, explore Cheonmachong Ancient Tombs, part of the Daereungwon Tomb Complex in Tumuli Park.
 Then, make your way to Cheomseongdae, the oldest existing astronomical observatory in East Asia.

 Want to experience authentic Korean food?
 Have dinner at Dosol Maeul, a local restaurant serving traditional Korean set meals in an equally authentic environment!
 Later, why not take a stroll around to Anapji Pond for some amazing nighttime views of the palace?
 Be sure to pack your cameras because the lights are stunning!

 Day 6 – Gyeongju:

-Perhaps you could start the day early with a visit to Bulguksa Temple, a UNESCO World Cultural Asset, or take the opportunity to have a lie-in.
+Perhaps you could start the day early with a visit to Bulguksa Temple, a UNESCO World Cultural Site, try out a tea house, visit Gyeongju Museum, or explore the Old Town.
+Otherwise, you could take the opportunity to have a lie-in!
 Grab a bite to eat for lunch in the city before transferring to Golgulsa Temple, where you’ll experience an overnight temple stay.

 Day 7 – Busan: